Is the BBC biased?

 However, the corporation retains the right to exercise “editorial freedom to produce content about any subject, at any point on the spectrum of debate, as long as there are good editorial reasons for doing so”.

-And Dan Wootton, executive editor of The Sun, said the issue of bias goes deeper.
-“The whole unnecessary Proms scandal shows that the BBC is staffed top to bottom by Guardian-reading, quinoa munching, Brexit-hating lefties who despise what you and me stand for,” he wrote.
+And Dan Wootton, then-executive editor of The Sun, said the issue of bias goes deeper.
+“The whole unnecessary Proms scandal shows that the BBC is staffed top to bottom by Guardian-reading, quinoa munching, Brexit-hating lefties who despise what you and me stand for,” he said.

 “Here’s my warning though: Don’t believe this battle is even close to being won.”